jmuir25SVX/jm_CISC-121---Final-Project/README.md

 - Every **merge operation**
 - Every **comparison** and **element selection**
 - The **final sorted result**
-- And now, an additional **Random Array Generator** button that automatically produces a list of integers for instant testing
+- An additional **Random Array Generator** button that automatically produces a list of integers for instant testing

 This tool emphasizes clarity, step-by-step explanation, and strong educational value.
 Users can sort their own custom input or generate sample data with one click.